kbvss/ElectricVehChargingStations/README.md

 # Shapefile source for the state/country/province boundaries

+"Admin 1 – States, provinces" was the shapefile used

 https://www.naturalearthdata.com/downloads/50m-cultural-vectors/

-# After adding the data to the map
+# After importing the CSV file

 I made sure to set the scale visibility for the layer as 1:500000000, so the points will plot at the correct location.